Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Get rid of electric cords

-• Put away any house plants
+• Put away any houseplants

-• Secure any breakable items
+• Secure your breakable items

 • Make sure that windows and doors can close completely